psas/lv3.1-airframe/doc/ModuleProcedure.md

 This procedure takes about 5 hours if you have three people working on it, not counting the 5 hour cure cycle.
 If you're following this procedure for the first time, it will probably be closer to 7 or 8 hours.
 If you *really* know what you're doing, one person can do it, but it's not nice to make one person work for 10 hours straight.
 If you're trying modifications to this procedure, it's a good idea to do so on a smaller mandrel with no coupling rings, since that takes off a lot of the time.

-The composites training video can be found [here](https://youtube.com), and it goes over the process of making these modules.
+The composites training video can be found here [link coming soon], and it goes over the process of making these modules.
 If this is your first time following this procedure, please watch the video first.

 ## Materials
 ### Consumables